A thorough and definitive tool to calculate health plan market share:

 Industry analysts can quickly see which plans are the leaders in any state or sector.

 All known health insurers are surveyed annually by AIS staff researchers.
-The survey for the 2016 edition will be conducted in February-April 2016.
+The survey for the 2017 edition was conducted in February-April 2017.
 Organizations are contacted individually and offered options to fill out an online or paper survey, or to provide information via email, fax, mail or telephone interviews.
 Data provided directly by companies via survey is deemed the most accurate and up-to-date information on that company.
 For companies that do not return a survey, or where blanks are left on responses, researchers endeavor to complete the record through other means.

 Survey data are audited against public records as available.
 For listed entities that prefer for AIS to fill out enrollment information from publicly available data sources, commercial enrollment is from state insurance department filings and/or SEC filings.
 Medicare enrollment is from Centers for Medicare and Medicaid Services (CMS) records.
 Medicaid enrollment, when not provided by the company, is collected from state Medicaid agency reports.
 See specific data sets for source dates.